 Liver Transplant Decision

-To decide if a liver transplant is the right treatment for your child, the transplant team will carefully assess your child’s:
+To decide whether a liver transplant is the right treatment for your child, the transplant team at Seattle Children’s Hospital will carefully assess your child’s:

 - Medical need for transplant (urgency)

 - Physical exam

 We also consider what we learned in our meetings with your family.

 The biggest factor in making the transplant decision is the urgency of your child’s situation.
 If your child is in intensive care with acute liver failure, the evaluation and transplant decision can be made within one day.

 You can expect a decision within one week of completing your pre-transplant evaluation if your child has had liver disease for a long time and the liver’s function continues to get worse.

 Once all of your child’s information and test results are ready, the entire transplant team will meet to make the decision.

 A member of the team will communicate the recommendation to you by phone or at your child’s next scheduled clinic visit.
 You will also receive a notice of this recommendation in writing.